Feralthedogg/Novum/README.md

 ---

 ## Quick Start
-Here is a brief example demonstrating the main features of Novum.
+Below is a brief example demonstrating the main features of Novum.

 ```go
 package main